HCM 1010 INTRODUCTION TO HEALTH CARE MANAGEMENT AND ADMINISTRATION (3 credits)

 Overview of key issues in the management and administration of comprehensive health care facilities.
 Focuses on the administrator’s relationship to the medical and nursing professions and assesses the attributes of the various types of health service organizations.

-Analysis of problems and issues associated with management of health care organizations and distinguishes between various types of organizations.
-This course focuses on hospitals, mental care centers, long-term care facilities, managed care organizations, and community clinics.
-Introduction to special terminology, culture, and behavior patterns that characterize health care with emphasis on implications for administration of health care institutions.
+Analysis of problems and issues associated with management of health care organizations and distinguishing between various types of organizations.
+This course focuses on hospitals, mental care centers, long-term care facilities, managed care organizations and community clinics.
+Introduction to special terminology, culture and behavior patterns that characterize health care with emphasis on implications for administration of health care institutions.

-Analysis of economic factors bearing on the costs and affordability of health care.
-Covers public perceptions, attitudes, and political pressures as they affect demand for health services; reimbursement policies shaping service delivery; competition and alternative delivery systems; managed care and other government and private payer attempts to control costs; and overview of the medical cost containment crisis.
+Analysis of economic factors influencing the costs and affordability of health care.
+Covers public perceptions, attitudes and political pressures as they affect demand for health services; reimbursement policies shaping service delivery; competition and alternative delivery systems; managed care and other government and private-payer attempts to control costs and overview of the medical cost containment crisis.

 Students will have the opportunity to follow the strategic trends of the health care industry since its entry into the business arena.
-An assessment of post World War II changes in health care, managed care, and managed competition will be addressed.
-Changes in incentives for physicians, hospitals, and health care providers will be discussed.
-An assessment of new technology and techniques introduced into the health care industry will also be addressed.
+Addresses an assessment of post-World War II changes in health care, managed care and managed competition.
+Discusses changes in incentives for physicians, hospitals and health care providers, as well as assessments of new technology and techniques introduced into the health care industry.

 Prerequisite: Faculty approval

-Examines how private and public agencies determine program priorities, allocate resources to execute those programs, and obtain funds through taxation, bond issues, and other means.
+Application of accounting, budgeting and financial management concepts and techniques to managerial decision-making in the health care industry.
+Examines how private and public agencies determine program priorities, allocate resources to execute programs and obtain funds through taxation, bond issues and other means.
 Explores cash flow problems related to third-party payments.
 Uses case study analysis to determine financial techniques and reporting for health care providers.